 - Substitute honey with maple syrup or any other sweeteners.

 - Have green cardamom at home?
 Remove the seeds and throw them in the skin alone while boiling water.

 - Have fresh holy basil?
-Add them new just before serving.
-This ingredient makes authentic medicinal Indian chai.
+Add them just before serving.
+This ingredient makes authentic Indian chai.

 This tea Tastes great when made fresh.
-You may keep ready all the ingredients separately and add just before serving.
+You may prepare all the ingredients separately and add them just before serving.

-It can be consumed within 2-3 hours of making when it kept in the kitchen counter.
-This tea is made more for its medicinal values so I would advise preparing the required amount of tea.
+It can be consumed within 2-3 hours of making when kept on the kitchen counter.
+This tea is made more for its medicinal value, so I would advise preparing the required amount of tea.